Inflect logo

 • Drought: 2.2.
 Managed through regional water conservation and management programs.

-Other hazards such as coastal flooding or tsunamis are not material factors for this inland location.
+Other hazards are minor or not listed.
 As of December 2025, the geographic stability of the region remains a primary driver for data center investment.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business